Auckland Tourism, Events and Economic Development

 - Physical address: Level 1, Central One, 4 Henderson Valley Road, Henderson

-- Physical address: The Ford Building, 86 Highbrook Drive, East Tamaki
+- Physical addresses: The Ford Building, 86 Highbrook Drive, East Tamaki

 Chief Executive: Brett O'Riley